Author: Bob Kenyon

-Along the Trans-Canada #1 Highway traveling west through, British Columbia are three mountain national parks, that from east to west take the traveler from Banff National Park, in the Rocky Mountain range and through the Selkirk and Columbia Mountain ranges.
-The three: Yoho, Glacier and Mount Revelstoke National Parks, destination provide some of the best scenery and wildest driving in western Canada!
+Along the Trans-Canada #1 Highway traveling west from Alberta into British Columbia are three mountain national parks and four mountain ranges.
+The three National Parks provide some of the best scenery and wildest driving in western Canada!

 This part of western Canada also provided some of and toughest transportation obstacles in Canadian history.
 First for the building of the Canadian Pacific Railway (CPR), deemed “the impossible railway“, by the builders of the American Union Pacific Railway.
 This a area of mountains, later provided a substantial obstacle for building the Trans-Canada #1 highway.